gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L3_digital_io_and_timing.rst

 Bounce problem edge detection demonstration
 -------------------------------------------

 The following rising and falling edge detection software will clearly demonstrate the bouncing problem if there in fact is a bouncing problem with the mechanical switches.
-By observing the edge counter in a serial monitor, it will become apparent that it counts more then one event each time a button is pushed.
+By observing the edge counter in a serial monitor, it will become apparent that it counts more than one event each time a button is pushed.

 .. code-block:: c
+    :class: toggle

     #include <Arduino.h>